Linear and nonlinear stability of rate-and-state faults: Introduction

 To address this first deficiency, in section \ref{sec:linstab} of this work, we revisit the problem of linear stability and consider two elementary cases that exhibit the effects of fault finiteness and different loading configurations.
-First, we consider a finite fault patch sliding at steady state while surrounded by sliding that remains at a fixed rate.
+First, we consider a finite-sized asperity sliding at steady state while surrounded by sliding that remains at a fixed rate.
 Second, we examine a finite fault whose boundaries are locked and the fault loaded by a uniform, constant rate of shear stress.
-As also discussed by \emph{Ciardo and Viesca} [2025], we show that the first case can be considered by the same mapping to a spring-block system pursued by \emph{Rice and Ruina} [1983].
+As also discussed by {\it Ciardo and Viesca} [2025], we show that the first case can be considered by the same mapping to a spring-block system pursued by {\it Rice and Ruina} [1983].
 The second case requires special treatment owing to the non-uniformity of slip rate and state, about which linear perturbations are considered.
-In both cases we identify a dimensionless parameter, above which the fault is linearly unstable.
-This dimensionless parameter can be interpreted as identifying a critical size of the rate-weakening fault or the rate-weakening patch on a fault.
-Notably we find that inherent non-uniformity of fault slip leads to a distinct scaling of the critical size with the friction rate-weakening parameter, $b-a$.
+In both cases we identify a critical value of a dimensionless parameter, above which the fault is linearly unstable.
+This value can be interpreted as identifying a critical size of the rate-weakening fault or the rate-weakening patch on a fault.
+Notably we find that inherent non-uniformity of fault slip leads to a new, distinct scaling of the critical fault size with the friction rate-weakening parameter, $b-a$, suggesting that the classical critical length for uniform slip on unbounded faults can grossly underpredict the critical dimension of finite faults.